Meeting in a Polygon by Anonymous Oblivious Robots: Definitions

 \paragraph{Polygons.} A \emph{polygon} in the Euclidean plane $\mathbb R^2$ is a non-empty, bounded, connected, and topologically closed $2$-manifold whose boundary is a finite collection of line segments.
 The \emph{vertices}, \emph{edges}, and \emph{diagonals} of a polygon are defined in the standard way, as well as the notion of \emph{adjacency} between vertices.
 One connected component of a polygon's boundary, called the \emph{external boundary}, encloses all others, which are called \emph{holes}.

 If a polygon has an axis of symmetry, we say that it is \emph{axially symmetric}.
-The largest integer $\sigma$ such that rotating a polygon around its barycenter by $2\pi/\sigma$ radians leaves it unchanged is called the \emph{symmetricity} of the polygon.
-In other words, the symmetricity is the order of the rotation group of the polygon.
+If it has a center of symmetry, we say that it is \emph{centrally symmetrc}.
+The largest integer $\sigma$ such that rotating a polygon around its barycenter by $2\pi/\sigma$ radians leaves it unchanged is called the \emph{symmetricity} of the polygon.\footnote{Here and throughout the paper, we will refer to the barycenter only because it is a well-defined point in every polygon.
+However, this choice is not essential: equivalently, we could take the center of symmetry if the polygon has one, or any point otherwise.} In other words, the symmetricity is the order of the rotation group of the polygon.
 If $\sigma>1$, the polygon is said to be \emph{rotationally symmetric}.
+(Most of these concepts are introduced, for instance, in~\cite{geometry}.)

 We say that a point $p\in P$ \emph{sees} a point $q\in P$ (or, equivalently, that $q$ is \emph{visible} to $p$) if the line segment $pq$ lies in $P$.
 If, in addition, no vertices of $P$ lie in the relative interior of $pq$, then $p$ \emph{fully sees} $q$ (equivalently, $q$ is \emph{fully visible} to $p$), as Figure~\ref{f:a} illustrates.